Kraven the Hunter: Ultimate Marvel

-In the Ultimate Marvel series, Sergei Kravinoff is a Russian-Australian and the host of his own TV reality show.
-In the TV show, he hunts down dangerous animals and intends to hunt and kill Spider-Man on live television to boost his ratings (after his first fight with Doctor Octopus attacking Justin Hammer's NY facility).
+In the Ultimate Marvel series, Sergei Kravinoff is a Russian Australian and the host of his own TV reality show.
+In the TV show, he hunts down dangerous animals and intends to hunt and kill Spider-Man on live television to boost his ratings (after his first fight with Doctor Octopus attacking Justin Hammer Jr.'s NY facility).
 He is arrested after being knocked out with a single punch by the superhero (who was trying to help two people out of an overturned car) and his show is cancelled.

 In the Ultimate Six story arc, Kraven the Hunter was interviewed on a talk show where its host questioned him about the "enhancements" he took where he denied any knowledge of it.
-While exiting the TV studio, Kraven is confronted by the Ultimates for tampering with his genetic structire despite his lawyer's attempt to defuse the situation as Wasp disables the camera that was filming them.
+While exiting the TV studio, Kraven is confronted by the Ultimates for tampering with his genetic structure despite his lawyer's attempt to defuse the situation as Wasp disables the camera that was filming them.
 He flees before being taken down by Hawkeye.
-When being taken to his cell by Sharon Carter, Kraven briefly assumed a gruesome animalistic appearance with long messy hair, large hands and feet with claws on them, larger muscles, enlarged red veins, darker skin, fang-like teeth, cat-like eyes, and berserk-like feral behavior before being shocked by the inhibitor collar on him.
+When being taken to his cell by Sharon Carter, Kraven briefly assumed a gruesome animalistic appearance with long messy hair, large hands and stretched feet with claws on them, larger muscles, enlarged red veins, darker skin, sharp teeth, cat-like eyes, and berserk-like feral behavior before being shocked by the inhibitor collar on him.
 Kraven eventually escapes from the Triskelion with other Spider-Man villains Green Goblin, Doctor Octopus, Electro, and Sandman.
 They capture Spider-Man, tie him up, unmask him, humiliate him, and blackmail him into joining their group as its sixth member.
-On Kraven's part, he blamed Spider-Man for the cancellation of his show, his arrest, his deportation, and his wife leaving him as Norman Osborn keeps Kraven from killing Spider-Man as they need him alive.
+On Kraven's part, he blamed Spider-Man for the cancellation of his show, his arrest, his deportation, and his wife leaving him as Doctor Octopus keeps Kraven from killing Spider-Man as Norman Osborn need him alive.
 Kraven in his animalistic form helps with the attack on the White House, though he is electrocuted by a lightning bolt from Thor when he tries to attack Peter in the Oval Office.
 He is last seen in another S.H.I.E.L.D. containment facility strapped to a bed and surrounded by armed soldiers.
 Kraven claimed to them that he was under mind control and that he wasn't sure if Green Goblin or Doctor Octopus was responsible.